Starbucks buying Teavana, eyes repeat of coffee success

 Starbucks said it expects the deal to close by the end of the year and to add 1 cent per share in earnings in fiscal 2013.

-(This story was fixed to remove incorrect reference to number of new Teavana stores attributed to Starbucks chief executive Schultz in paragraph 6 and add Teavana chief executive Mack forecasts 500 Teavana stores in paragraph 7)

-(Additional Reporting Brad Dorfman in Chicago; Editing by Leslie Adler, Carol Bishopric, Richard Pullin and Paul Tait)
+(Additional Reporting Brad Dorfman in Chicago; editing by John Wallace and Leslie Adler)